Your rights at work regarding coronavirus

-If you are temporary laid off or out of work you can be exempt from the Tekna member fee and remain a member.
+If you are temporarily laid off or out of work you can be exempt from the Tekna member fee and remain a member.
 This applies for both new and existing members.

-Temporary laying off personnel can be used when an employer is not able to use the resources of the workforce.
+Temporary laid off personnel can be used when an employer is not able to use the resources of the workforce.
 During a temporary lay-off the individual employee is released from their duty to work in connection with a temporary reduction in or shut-down of operations.
-Your employer is not required to pay you while you are temporary laid off.
+Your employer is not required to pay you while you are temporarily laid off.

 It may be in the interests of both the employer and the employee for the employment relationship not to be brought to an end permanently through redundancy/dismissal with notice.
 The contract of employment remains in force during the temporary lay-off, which means that if it is to be brought to an end it will have to be terminated by one of the parties.

 A temporary lay-off must be based on “reasonable grounds”, as a consequence of which the employer is unable to use the services of the employee in a way that is financially viable.